keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 This folder contains scripts to setup a Dynatrace Cloud Automation Workshop

 It's assumed you have the following:
-1. A Dynatrace Environment (SaaS or Managed with exposed API)
+1. *A Dynatrace Environment* (SaaS or Managed with exposed API)

+   **CAUTION:** As we are heavily using Dynatrace Synthetics make sure you are not limited on Synthetics because you e.g: use a Trial Account!
-2. A Cloud Automation SaaS Environment (aka Keptn SaaS Control Plane)
+2. *A Cloud Automation SaaS Environment* (aka Keptn SaaS Control Plane)

+   **CAUTION:** Make sure to request a Cloud Automation instance ahead of time by requesting it through BAS.
+If you have questions use our internal slack channel #help-cloud-automation-solution

-3. An EC2 Amazon Linux instance (min: m5.8xlarge)
+3. *An EC2 Amazon Linux instance* (min: m5.8xlarge)

+   **INFO:** The instructions give you two options.
+Either a single larger EC2 machine or two smaller EC2 machines.
+Those EC2s will run your target system execution plane system (staging, production).

 What you need is:
 1. **DT_TENANT**: hostname of your SaaS or managed environment, e.g: abc12345.live.dynatrace.com